-Design Conversations is back for the Fall 2020 semester!
-We will be continuing our theme, For Whom?
+For Fall 2021, we will be continuing our theme, For Whom?
 By Whom?
 Designs for Belonging, first launched in the Spring of 2019.
-This series investigates design’s blindspots and exclusions and invites guests to discuss the ways their work examines ideas around inclusivity.
+This series investigates design’s exclusions and invites guests to discuss the ways their work examines ideas around inclusivity.
 Learn more about the series here.

 Past Speakers in this series:

 Benjamin Earl Evans, Fall 2020

 Aza Raskin, Fall 2019

 August de los Reyes, Spring 2019

 Jodi Forlizzi, Spring 2019

 Ellen Pao, Spring 2019